TileDB-Inc/TileDB/doc/source/performance/using-tiledb-statistics.rst

             .add_dimension(
                 Dimension::create<uint32_t>(ctx, "col", {{1, 12000}}, 12000));

 With this array schema, **the entire array is composed of a single tile**.
 Thus, any read query (regardless of the subarray) will fetch the entire array from disk.
-We'll issue a read query of the first 3,000 rows (subarray ``[1:3000, 1:12000]``) which is 25% of the cells in the array:
+We will issue a read query of the first 3,000 rows (subarray ``[1:3000, 1:12000]``) which is 25% of the cells in the array:

 .. content-tabs::